marcoalopez/GrainSizeTools/DOCS/imageJ_tutorial.md

 Heilbronner, R., 2000.
 Automatic grain boundary detection and grain size analysis using polarization micrographs or orientation images.
 J. Struct.
 Geol.
 22, 969–981. doi:[10.1016/S0191-8141(00)00014-6](http://www.sciencedirect.com/science/article/pii/S0191814100000146)

-> This paper explains a simple procedure for creating grain boundary maps from thin sections using a semi-automatic method called Lazy Grain Boundary (LGB) using the NIH Image, which is the predecessor of ImageJ (i.e. no longer under active development).
+> This paper explains a simple procedure for creating grain boundary maps from thin sections using a semi-automatic method implemented in a NIH Image macro named Lazy Grain Boundary (LGB).
+NIH Image is the predecessor of ImageJ and is no longer under active development.
 The authors compare the results obtained using the LGB method and manual segmentation.
 The input digital images were obtained from a quartzite under light microscopy using different techniques including the CIP method.
+All the steps describing in the protocol can be automated using the ImageJ software and using more sophisticated segmentation algorithms (e.g. using the Canny edge detector instead of the Sobel edge detector used by the LGB macro)

 Heilbronner, R., Barret, S., 2014.
 Image Analysis in Earth Sciences.
 Springer-Verlag Berlin Heidelberg. doi:[10.1007/978-3-642-10343-8](http://link.springer.com/book/10.1007%2F978-3-642-10343-8)